 1840: China and the US sign first treaty-free immigration between the two nations.

 1847: The British cut off funding to warehouses along the Pearl River, causing more than 100,000 laborers to lose their jobs.
 Unable to support their families, some decide to seek their fortunes in America.
 Most of them unwittingly sign life-time contracts with slave contractors in order to emigrate.

-1848: The first “documented” Chinese from Canton province arrive in San Francisco.
-(Although this is the official version of US history, many other Chinese immigrants were in fact documented as having preceded this particular group of immigrants in San Francisco and other parts of the US.)
+1848: The “first documented”* Chinese from Canton province arrive in San Francisco. (*Although this erroneous information is the official version of US history, Chinese settlers were in fact documented as having preceded this particular group of immigrants in San Francisco and other parts of the US.)
 A few months later, a Chinese resident writes home to his relatives in Canton, China, to share the news that gold has been discovered in Sutter’s Mill, California, near the Sacramento River.

 1849: Hundreds of Chinese, virtually all of them male, arrive in California.
 At least 300 gather nightly at a Chinese restaurant in Jackson Street, San Francisco, which is still a frontier town at this time.